- Investigators & Co-Investigators

 Zeynep Başgöze, Ph.D.

-Zeynep (she/her/hers) is a Neuroimaging Research Scientist, working with Dr. Kathryn Cullen & Dr. Bonnie Klimes in the RAD Lab for almost four years.
-She received her BA degree from the Philosophy Department at the Boğaziçi University, Istanbul, Turkey.
-She completed her MSc and PhD in the Cognitive Sciences Department at the Middle East Technical University, Ankara, Turkey.
-She worked as a postdoctoral fellow under the supervision of Dr. Emily Cooper in the Psychological and Brain Sciences Department at Dartmouth College, NH, USA, and in the Optometry School at the University of California, Berkeley, CA, USA.
-She then worked as a Postdoctoral Associate under the supervision of Katie Cullen in the Psychiatry and Behavioral Sciences Department, University of Minnesota before she was promoted to a senior researcher position.
-Dr. Başgöze’s research focuses on adolescent non-suicidal self-injury, suicidal thoughts and behaviors, and adolescent & adult Major Depression Disorder, as well as brain plasticity, visual adaptation, and binocular vision.
-She is specialized in designing and analyzing both fMRI and psychophysical experiments.
+Zeynep (she/her/hers) is a Neuroimaging Research Professional in the RAD Lab, working with Dr. Kathryn Cullen & Dr. Bonnie Klimes-Dougan.
+She earned her BA in Philosophy from Boğaziçi University, Istanbul, Türkiye, and completed her MSc and PhD in Cognitive Sciences at Middle East Technical University, Ankara, Türkiye.
+She was a postdoctoral fellow with Dr. Emily Cooper at Dartmouth College and UC Berkeley, where she worked on brain plasticity, binocular vision, and designing experiments for AI development projects in collaboration with Google.
+She then started as a Postdoctoral Associate with Katie Cullen at the University of Minnesota and was later promoted to senior researcher.
+Dr. Başgöze’s current research focuses on adolescent non-suicidal self-injury, suicidal thoughts and behaviors, and adolescent and adult Major Depressive Disorder.
+She specializes in designing and analyzing fMRI experiments.

 Shanze (Zay) Hayee

-Zay is a study coordinator in the lab, primarily helping with the creativity studies (Imagination Central, Imagination Studio, and Creativity Camp) as well as the Native American Young Adult (NAYA) study.
-She earned her B.S. in Psychology in Spring of 2024 and will be applying to Clinical Psychology Ph.D. programs in Fall of 2024.
-Zay is interested in mental health interventions for underserved populations as well as community and family based approaches for developing interventions that promote well being.
+Shanze (Zay) Hayee is a study coordinator in the lab for the Imagination Central, Creativity Camp, SMARTMind, and Imagination Studio studies.
+She earned her B.S. in Psychology in Spring of 2024 and will be applying to graduate school in Fall of 2026.
+Zay is interested in systemic factors impacting youth mental health as well as community engaged research on intervention development, implementation, and access for underserved communities.

 Biiwaabik Hunt